DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models: Results

 \subsection{\themodel accurately elucidates molecular structures from spectra}

-As shown in \cref{tab:specformer} and \cref{fig:visualization}, \themodel demonstrates strong performance in the challenging task of molecular structure elucidation from spectra.
-First, the top-1 accuracy (ACC@1) reaches 16.01\%, meaning that the model is able to recover the exact target structure among its predictions in a nontrivial fraction of cases.
-Beyond strict exact matches, the average MCES score is 1.3552, indicating that even when the model fails to generate an exact structure, it still preserves a substantial portion of the molecular graph connectivity.
+As shown in \cref{fig:performance}(A), \cref{tab:specformer}, and \cref{fig:visualization}, \themodel demonstrates strong performance on the challenging task of molecular structure elucidation from spectra.
+The top-1 accuracy (Acc@1) reaches 40.76\%, indicating that the model can recover the exact target structure among its predictions in a non-trivial fraction of cases.
+Beyond strict exact matches, the average MCES score is 1.3337, suggesting that even when the model fails to generate an exact structure, it still preserves a substantial portion of the molecular graph connectivity.

-In terms of fingerprint-based similarity metrics, \themodel achieves a Tanimoto similarity of 0.7837 and a cosine similarity of 0.8421 over Morgan fingerprints, reflecting high agreement on local structural features.
-The Tanimoto similarity over MACCS keys is even higher at 0.9227, highlighting good coverage of predefined chemical substructures.
-These results suggest that \themodel captures the key functional groups and local motifs characteristic of the target molecules.
+In terms of fingerprint-based similarity metrics, \themodel achieves a Tanimoto similarity of 0.7875 and a cosine similarity of 0.8450 over Morgan fingerprints, reflecting high agreement with local structural features.
+The Tanimoto similarity over MACCS keys is even higher at 0.9262, highlighting broad coverage of predefined chemical substructures.
+These results suggest that \themodel effectively captures the key functional groups and local motifs characteristic of the target molecules.
+Furthermore, the fragment-based Fraggle similarity reaches 0.9504, showing that large chemically meaningful fragments are well recovered.
+The functional group similarity (FGSim) is also high at 0.9652, confirming that the predicted molecules retain nearly all functional group types present in the ground-truth structures.

+To further verify the quality of the elucidated 3D molecular structures, we performed atom mapping against the corresponding ground-truth 3D structures using the Hungarian algorithm and computed the root mean square deviation (RMSD) in \AA.
+As shown in \cref{fig:performance}(b), when using a pre-trained SpecFormer with multi-modal spectra as input, DiffSpectra achieves the best elucidation performance, reaching 98.25\% atom mapping accuracy and an RMSD of 1.651.
+These results highlight the ability of our model to elucidate high-quality 3D structures with accurate atom types and precise coordinates.

+We examined the detailed distributions of similarity-based metrics on the test set, as shown in \cref{fig:performance}(d).
+These metrics provide quantitative measures of how closely the elucidated structures resemble their corresponding ground-truth molecules.
+Across all metrics, \themodel, when equipped with a pre-trained SpecFormer and utilizing all spectral modalities as input, exhibits the most favorable distributions.
+This trend aligns well with the overall performance trends reported in \cref{fig:performance}(a).

+We further analyzed the elucidation performance with respect to functional groups, as illustrated in \cref{fig:performance}(e–f). \cref{fig:performance}(e) presents the distribution of functional groups in the test molecules, showing a pronounced imbalance in their occurrence frequency.
+To address this imbalance, we evaluated model performance using the ROC-AUC score for each group, which reflects whether \themodel correctly predicts the presence or absence of a given functional group in each molecule.
+As shown in \cref{fig:performance}(f), \themodel achieves consistently high ROC-AUC values across diverse groups, demonstrating its ability to maintain reliable elucidation performance even under imbalanced data distributions.